pascalvanderheiden/multi-container-wordpress-azure/README.md

 - Tick "Allow access to all pipelines.
 - Update the variables to match your naming conventions needs.
 You can leave the Storage Account and CDN empty if you don't want to use these services.
 Keep in mind to pick unique naming for exposed services.
 - The variable "KVMYSQLPWD" is NOT the MySQL password, but the naming tag in Key Vault for the MySQL password.
 Leave that as it is: "mysqladminpwd".
+- The variable "MYSQLUSER" cannot be longer than 16 characters.
 - Don't forget to save.

 ### Step 5: In Azure DevOps, update the Build pipeline and Run it.